haugene/docker-transmission-openvpn/docs/supported-providers.md

 ## Use your own config without building the image

-If you have a .ovpn file from your VPN provider and you want to use it but you either don't know how to build the image yourself or you don't want to there is another way.
+If you have a .ovpn file from your VPN provider and you want to use it but you either don't know how to build the image yourself or if you don't want to there is another way.

 Check out the [guide for this](https://github.com/haugene/vpn-configs-contrib/blob/main/CONTRIBUTING.md) in the config repo.

 ## Using a local single .ovpn file from provider
-For some providers, like AirVPN, the .ovpn files are generated per user and contains credentials.
+For some providers, like AirVPN, the .ovpn files are generated per user and contain credentials.
 These files can not be hosted anywhere publicly visible.
 Then you can mount the files into the container and use them directly from your local host.